buditanrim/buditanrim.github.io/_posts/2020-06-16-reflect-question.md

 The goal of this exercise is to understand where you currently stand in your career.
 From here, we can build a self-development plan.
 You can do this alone.
 Or if you have a manager you can trust, have a conversation around this and ask them to give their perspective on what your responsibilities, a few tactics that can be used to achieve those, and what to improved.
 And vice versa, if you're a manager, you can use this to think together about what to grow next.

 It's always good to do this from time to time, here is an example from my recent exercise:
 >As a lead, I see myself to empower team, make space, and remove blockers.
-I need to make space to make my team grow and allow them to give creative space and let them decide on the details.
+I need to make space to give enough creative space and let them decide on the details.
 To achieve this, I have to align on the outcome and let them figure out the approach.
 I need to (other responsibility)...
 Currently, I can be better at setting up expectation.
 Next, I need communicate clearer expectation as early as possible in the project.

 I hope this helps.
 Thanks for your question!
 To ask questions, ask me on [Twitter][twitter] or send me an [email][email]!